 Dr. Charlotte Thralls, professor of English, is now among just 55 people who have been named Association of Teachers of Technical Writing Fellows.

-The award is specifically provided by Arcadia, a longtime leader in the West Michigan craft beer community, to further enhance career and learning opportunities for women in brewing.
+Ellie Maddelein is the first to receive the award, which was established by Arcadia, a leader in the West Michigan craft beer community, to further enhance career and learning opportunities for women in brewing.

 WMU's Valley Dining Center Gold certification in Leadership in Energy and Environmental Design is the second highest award of four levels of LEED certification.

-WMU is seeking hosts for visiting international teachers and students arriving in August.
-A stipend of $450 a month will be paid to each hosting family for the duration of the guest's stay, which can range from four weeks to one year.
+Hosts are needed for visiting international teachers and students arriving in August.
+Host families will receive a monthly stipend of $450 for the duration of their guest's stay, which ranges from four weeks to one year.

 WMU will continue to have a presence in southwest Michigan, and all currently enrolled students will be able to complete their degrees without interruption.